-We argue that the prosocial pathway of philanthropic donations to public welfare causes is a more feasible strategy for politically connected firms to hedge against the risk of regime turnover in democratic transition.
-CSR research has shown that donations to charitable causes help firms build a positive corporate image and consolidate stakeholders' approval (Ingram, Yue, and Rao, 2010; Koehn and Udeng, 2010; Luo, Kaul, and Seo, 2018; Jia, Gao, and Julian, 2020), which in turn increases employee commitment (Bode, Singh, and Rogan, 2015; Carnahan, Kryscynski, and Olson, 2017; Flammer and Kacperczyk, 2019), consumer loyalty (Brown and Dacin, 1997; Sen and Bhattacharya, 2001), and participation in public policy-making (Werner, 2015; Flammer, 2018).
-CSR has, therefore, been regarded as a form of "insurance" against potential risks (Godfrey, Merrill, and Hansen, 2009).
-Philanthropic donations to public welfare causes can be particularly useful for managing the political risk associated with democratic transitions because the democratic transition process is characterized by a shift of power toward a political system in which elected representatives govern.
+We argue that the prosocial pathway of making philanthropic donations to public-welfare causes is a feasible strategy for politically connected firms to hedge against the risk of regime turnover in democratic transitions.
+CSR research has shown that donations to charitable causes help firms build a positive corporate image and consolidate stakeholders' approval (Ingram, Yue, and Rao, 2010; Luo, Kaul, and Seo, 2018), which, in turn, increases employee commitment (Burbano, 2016; Flammer and Luo, 2017), consumer loyalty (Brown and Dacin, 1997; Sen and Bhattacharya, 2001), and participation in public policymaking (Werner, 2015; Flammer, 2018).
+CSR has, therefore, been regarded as a form of insurance against potential risks (Godfrey, Merrill, and Hansen, 2009; Luo, Kaul, and Seo, 2018).
+Philanthropic donations to public-welfare causes can be particularly useful for managing the political risk associated with democratic transitions because the democratic transition process is characterized by a power shift toward a political system in which elected representatives govern.
 Firms can generate goodwill by directly contributing to social causes that benefit the public.
-This can mitigate punitive sanctions from a new government, which is likely to be responsive to public opinion (Godfrey, 2005; Godfrey, Merrill, and Hansen, 2009).
+Taking this action can mitigate punitive sanctions from a new government, which is likely to be responsive to public opinion.
 Unlike political actors bound by ideological beliefs, the public can be more easily swayed.
-In addition to moderating the actions of the government, the public can directly support firms by providing resources, talent, patronage, and even protection1.
-In their study of eight Turkish construction companies in Libya, Darendeli and Hill (2016) found that, unlike the firms that worked on elite private projects, those working on public projects before the Qadhafi regime collapsed were protected by the public from being looted during the turmoil of the Arab Spring.
-Similarly, Gatignon, Gama, and DeMello (2023) found that the social strategy of donating to the public was more valuable than the political strategy of maintaining direct connections with the government during Brazil's police raids signaling the transition from legal capture to legal compliance.
+In addition to moderating the government's actions, the public can directly support firms by providing resources, talent, patronage, and even protection.
+In their study of eight Turkish construction companies in Libya, Darendeli and Hill (2016) found that, unlike firms that worked on elite private projects, firms working on public projects before the Qadhafi regime collapsed were protected by